 Chestnut is already a signed and well-used east/west bicycling route.
 The project team heard many times that Chestnut is a good route, but that crossing arterials is difficult.
-Crossing improvements are needed at S 40th Avenue and Chestnut, and improvement to the existing signalized intersection at S 16th Street.
+Crossing improvements are proposed at S 40th Avenue and Chestnut, and improvement to the existing signalized intersection at S 16th Avenue and Yakima Avenue is needed.
 These streets are heavily trafficked motor vehicle routes, and careful study is needed to create a safe crossing.
-The complete east-west route utlizes bike lanes and buffered bike lanes on W Walnut Street to connect to downtown.
+The complete east-west route utilizes bike lanes and buffered bike lanes on W Walnut Street to connect to downtown.